First Intermediate Period of Egypt: Rise of the Theban kings

+Statue of Mentuhotep II, 11th dynasty ruler, originated from Thebes, southern Egypt.

 It has been suggested that an invasion of Upper Egypt occurred contemporaneously with the founding of the Heracleopolitan kingdom, which would establish the Theban line of kings, constituting the Eleventh and Twelfth Dynasties.
 This line of kings is believed to have been descendants of Intef, who was the nomarch of Thebes, often called the "keeper of the Door of the South".
 He is credited for organizing Upper Egypt into an independent ruling body in the south, although he himself did not appear to have tried to claim the title of king.
 However, his successors in the Eleventh and Twelfth Dynasties would later do so for him.
 One of them, Intef II, begins the assault on the north, particularly at Abydos.

 By around 2060 BC, Intef II had defeated the governor of Nekhen, allowing further expansion south, toward Elephantine.
 His successor, Intef III, completed the conquest of Abydos, moving into Middle Egypt against the Heracleopolitan kings.
 The first three kings of the Eleventh Dynasty (all named Intef) were, therefore, also the last three kings of the First Intermediate Period and would be succeeded by a line of kings who were all called Mentuhotep.
 Mentuhotep II, also known as Nebhepetra, would eventually defeat the Heracleopolitan kings around 2033 BC and unify the country to continue the Eleventh Dynasty, bringing Egypt into the Middle Kingdom.